leo-210/game-clones/tetris/README.md

 - **Spacebar** : hold piece

 *You do not need to change your keyboard layout in case you're not in QWERTY.
-For example, if you have the french layout AZERTY, instead of pressing the Z key, you should press the Z key.*
+For example, if you have the french layout AZERTY, instead of pressing the Z key, you should press the W key.*

 ## Game assets